DNIStream/dni.website/README.md

 ## Versioning

 A Powershell script has been provided that iterates through all files that need to be changed when a new version is released.
 The API, .Net Core assemblies and Angular app are all updated with the same version.
-This project uses GitFlow and https://semver.org/ for branching and versioning respectively.
+This project uses GitFlow for branching and https://semver.org/ versioning.

 For example, to update the app to version 3.4.5, run the following commands on a **clean commit**

-* `version.ps1 3 4 5`
+* `./version.ps1 3 4 5`
 * `git commit -am "Version 3.4.5"`
 * `git push`
 * `git tag 3.4.5`